andrefernandoec2608/foundationyearpy/README.md

 I’ve put together what I think really matters when you’re trying to make sense of this awesome language 🧠🐍 — and what you learn through trial and error (mostly error, to be honest)! 😆

-You’ll find short notes, simple explanations, and a few tips that come from the **Python lecture & practical classes** of ELTE's Foundation Year.
+You’ll find concise and powerful knowledge that come from the **Python lecture & practical classes** of ELTE's Foundation Year.

 👉 You can start exploring here:
 [📘 **PythonBasics 🧠** – Dive into the fundamentals!](PythonBasics/README.md)